letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 The first time (after installing uncrustify) it must be confirmed to use Uncrustify as formatter and using the default suggested config file.

-After setting it as the default formatter, the hotkey Ctrl-Shift-F (Cmd-Shift-F on MacOS) can be used to format the entire document.
+After setting it as the default formatter, the hotkey Alt-Shift-F (Cmd-Shift-F on MacOS) can be used to format the entire document.

 Load a project using PlatformIO